decentraland/adr/RFC/RFC-9-on-chain-validators.md

 - **Entity**: Scenes
 - **Pointer**: x,y
 - **Contracts**: LAND & Estate
 - **Check**: The LANDRegistry and Estate smart contracts should be used to check the validity of a scene's deployment.
 The check should be performed through all the possible LAND and Estate's roles.
+Every role can be fetched directly on-chain from each smart contract.

 #### LANDRegistry